Upendhar10/Frontend-Dev-ReactJS/02-IgnitingTheApp/Notes.md

 - `npx` - node package xecuter.
 - `npx` is a tool that is used to execute the packages in Node.js environment.
-- By default included in npm above 5.2.0 versions.
+- By default this tool is included in npm above 5.2.0 versions.
 - It is an npm package runner that can execute any package that we want from the npm registry without even installing that package.

 ## dependencies vs devDependencies